Keshav-Madhav/live-jinja-renderer/README.md

 ### 🎨 **Flexible UI Options**
 - **Sidebar View**: Persistent panel in Activity Bar (like Source Control or Debug)
 - **Panel View**: Separate editor pane that opens beside your file
+- **Selection Rendering**: Select any portion of text to render just that section
 - Switch between views based on your workflow

 ### ⚡ **Real-time Everything**